JonWatkins/suika/README.md

-# Rs-Serve
+# Suika

-Work in progress simple web stack, this is not meant for production use.
+Suika is a work in progress simple web stack, this is not meant for production use.
 I still need to clean up the API, write documentation and more tests ect.
 The API is likely to change, as this is a very basic implementation and needs a ton more work. currently the router only does simple string matching for example (this